SERG-Delft/serg-www/archetypes/authors/_index.md

 # Organizational groups that you belong to (for People widget)
 # Set this to `[]` or comment out if you are not using People widget.
-# Use one of the following values: Principal Investigators, Researchers, Postdoctoral Researchers, Ph.D.
-Candidates,
+# Use one of the following values:
-# Scientific Developers, M.Sc. students, B.Sc. students, External Collaborators, Past members
+#    - Associate Professors
+#    - Assistant Professors
+#    - Postdoctoral Researchers
+#    - Ph.D.
+Candidates
+#    - Scientific Developers
+#    - Guests
+#    - Support
 user_groups:
 - Group 1
 - Group 2